Step by step instructions on how to apply for aid

 Select and read each section.
 Follow the instructions in order.

-Apply for a PIN - The PIN allows you to electronically sign your FAFSA.
+Apply for a FSA ID - The FSA ID allows you to electronically sign your FAFSA.
 Students and parents (of undergraduate dependent students) will be required to apply for their own pin.

 Submit the FAFSA - UNMC Institution Code - 006895

-The Office of Financial Aid will notify you, via email, once your FAFSA is received.
+The Office of Financial Aid will begin processing FAFSA data on March 15th and notify you, via email, once your FAFSA is received.

 Students who are aware they will be receiving an outside scholarship must report this to the Financial Aid Office to ensure that their financial aid packaging maximizes a student’s unmet need.
 Scholarship checks from an outside organization should be sent to: